FEDERAL

 Warrant to CP Not Redeemed

-a Federal tax intercept disbursement warrant to the Custodial Parent (CP) is
+tax intercept disbursement warrant to the custodial parent (CP) is returned

-will place an automatic hold on the transaction.
-Only the ORS Financial
+payment on the check.
+ORSIS will place an automatic hold on the event number of

 1.